Sourdough Banana Bread Recipe (with discard/active starter)

 Can I switch up the mix-ins?

 For sure!
-Instead of walnuts, try chocolate chips like in chocolate chip banana bread, or add shredded coconut for extra texture.
+Instead of walnuts, try chocolate chips like in chocolate chip banana bread, or add shredded coconut for extra texture, like my Sourdough Hawaiian Banana Bread recipe.
 You can swap part of the all-purpose flour for whole wheat flour for a nuttier flavor and more fiber.
 A little cinnamon gives it a warm, spiced kick.
-And if you have zucchini on hand and are after a different flavor profile, why not make some sourdough zucchini bread

 Can I make mini loaves instead of one big loaf?

-Yes, you can make mini loaves instead of using a standard loaf pan.
-This is a fun way to bake smaller portions of your sourdough bread, and yes, they’re just as delicious!
+Absolutely!
+This is a fun way to bake smaller portions of your sourdough bread.
 Make sure to adjust the baking time a little since mini loaves bake a bit faster.
-Make sure to check them a few minutes earlier and use a toothpick to see if they’re done.
+Or if you’re looking for another grab-and-go snack, you can make my Sourdough Banana Muffins!

 Can I use sourdough discard instead of an active starter?